OUR TEAM

 Winslett’s passion for East Asian medicine was ignited by her own journey through chronic illness.
 This transformative experience led her to earn a Master of Science in Acupuncture and Oriental Medicine.
 Driven by a desire to provide gentle and effective treatment, she trained further in gentle Japanese acupuncture under the mentorship of Tsuyoshi Shimamura Sensei.

 Collaboration is at the heart of Winslett's practice.
 She works closely with a diverse team of medical providers to create integrated treatment plans that enhance health outcomes across all areas of life.
 By taking the time to understand each patient’s unique health history, she tailors her approach to align with your individual needs and goals.
-Winslett’s treatment style is approachable, thorough, and thoughtful.
-She excels at viewing the bigger picture of her patient’s vitality, whether you’re seeking relief from musculoskeletal pain, pelvic pain, cranial myofascial pain including migraines and jaw issues, assistance with fertility, support during pregnancy and postpartum, or help managing stress.
+Winslett’s treatment style is approachable, thorough, considerate, and compassionate.
+She excels at viewing the bigger picture of her patient’s vitality, whether you’re seeking relief from musculoskeletal pain, pelvic pain, cranial myofascial pain including headaches, migraines, and jaw issues, assistance with fertility, support during pregnancy and postpartum, or help managing stress.
 Her ultimate goal is to enhance your daily experience and empower you to achieve both short and long term health goals.

 Outside of her practice, Winslett is an avid mover—enjoying everything from dance and hiking to tai chi and weight lifting.
 She finds joy in sharing meals with friends, exploring new places, and taking long walks to discover fresh perspectives.
 You can learn more about Winslett in this meet your practitioner interview on our blog.